 We proclaim the Catholic Faith in Anglican Tradition.

 St. John's Anglican Church is a community of Catholic Christians living a common prayer life in the Anglican tradition.
+We are a Catholic church in Quincy, IL.
 Our mission is to experience God through prayerful worship, the Bible, and Sacrament.
 At the same time we seek to provide many paths of entry into our community so that you too may experience the Gospel and participate in the fullness of life in Christ.

 At the same time we seek to provide many paths of entry into our community so that you too may experience the Gospel and participate in the fullness of life in Christ...